German Shepherd Dog

 German Shepherd Dog characteristics

-Learn about about German Shepherd Dog basics like if they're good with kids and other German Shepherd Dogs, how much grooming they need, and other facts.
+Learn about about German Shepherd Dog basics like their fur colors, shedding levels, how much grooming they need, and other German Shepherd Dog facts.

 Average height